sislam99/Spring_2022_MTH648/HW0/docs/source/temitopes_documentation.rst

-Dane's Module
+Temitope's Module
 =============

 This is new text.

-These are the functions that Dane created:
+These are the functions that Temitope created:

-.. automodule:: danes_module
+.. automodule:: temitopes_module
    :members: